 In the autonomous region of Bougainville, TLM works with the Ministry of Health, community leaders and other agencies to implement the Bougainville Healthy Communities Programme.
 This large programme trains village leaders and village health volunteers, who educate the people on disease prevention, health practices and their rights to health care.

-TLM’s country leader is Natalie Smith, who is originally from Australia.
-The annual budget is around £1,000,000, which includes substantial funding from the New Zealand Government for the work in Bougainville.
+TLM’s country leader in Papua New Guinea is Natalie Smith, who is originally from Australia.
+The annual budget is around £900,000, which includes substantial funding from the New Zealand Government for the work in Bougainville.